caseypt/RepData_PeerAssessment1/PA1_template.md

 *1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.*

+Create a datetime column based on the date and interval columns to determine if each row is an observation for a weekend day or weekday.

 ```r
 to_datetime <- function(t, d) {
   padded <- str_pad(t, 4, pad = 0)